TheKikGen/stm32-tkg-hid-bootloader/README.md

 The TKG-FLASH has many new features, like info, dump, simulation mode, progression bar,compatibilty with the STM32DUINO platform, and can be easily integrated in the Arduino IDE

-Since version 3.10, a checksum control is done at the end of the flashing process.
+Since version 3.10, a xor checksum control is done at the end of the flashing process.

 # Entering the bootloader